psylinux/internet-report/README.md

 # Internet Speed Report
-Internet Speed Report is a simples command line script that automates internet speed testing.
+Internet Speed Report is a simple command line script that automates internet speed testing

 ## How to Install
 ```bash